Agile Product Management

 This concept today largely determines the modern approach to product management.
-Over the next half-century, a lot of companies all over the world adopted this brand management approach.
+Over the next half-century, a lot of companies all over the world introduced this brand management approach.

-In the 1980s, many principles of such a consumer product management approach were adopted by the software market as it grew.
+In the 1980s, many principles of such a consumer product management approach were adopted by the software market in line with its growth.
 By the way, later McElroy became the president at P&G as well as at Harvard University.

 The product management discipline pursues 3 fundamental goals:

-- In order to get higher profitability, build once and sell many times.
+- To get higher profitability, build once and sell many times.
 This will provide economies of scale.

-- In order to deliver efficient products that customers will buy, always be an expert on the market and the product.
+- To deliver efficient products that customers will buy, always be an expert on the market and the product.

-- In order to have a balanced view across all the different aspects of the product, lead the business.
+- To have a balanced view across all the different aspects of the product, lead the business.

 Different businesses have different approaches to product management.
-It depends on the organization’s size, the industry, whether you work with physical products or software, and whether you are selling to consumers or businesses.
+It depends on the organization’s size, the industry, whether you work with physical products or software, and whether you sell to consumers or businesses.
 The varieties of product management don’t end there.

 PM may involve lots of job titles that are focused on various activities related to the product.